HanetakaChou/PatriotEngine/README.md

 * To my pleasure, someone seems to have the similar idea which I find on the Google Scholar:
 > * \[Herholz 2018\] Sebastian Herholz, Oskar Elek, Jens Schindel, Jaroslav krivanek, Hendrik Lensch.
 "A Unified Manifold Framework for Efficient BRDF Sampling based on Parametric Mixture Models."
 EGSR 2018.
-* The traditional Euclidean-Space method may replaced by the efficient 2-Manifold method in the next few years.
+* The traditional Euclidean-Space method may be replaced by the efficient 2-Manifold method in the next few years.

 ---